A sort of 'holy grail': Cancer drug developed in Oklahoma to be tested

 People are also reading…

-Preclinical research has shown OK-1 can do that, and it may even be able to prevent cancer, Benbrook said.
+Preclinical research has shown that OK-1 can do that and that it might even be able to prevent cancer, Benbrook said.

 OK-1 is derived from the natural compound vitamin A, which the body uses to make retinoic acid.

-Some types of retinoic acid and synthetic versions of it called retinoids can be used to treat cancers like leukemia, but they’re highly toxic.
+Some types of retinoic acid and synthetic versions of it called retinoids can be used to treat cancers such as leukemia, but they’re highly toxic.

-Benbrook worked with a colleague to modify the drug’s chemical structure and study how they affected cancer cells versus healthy cells.
+Benbrook worked with a colleague to modify the drug’s chemical structure and study how it affected cancer cells versus healthy cells.

 “Because we changed the structure so much from retinoic acid, OK-1 doesn't work like a retinoic acid,” Benbrook said.